llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 ### node_trace_id "io"

-Selection of the graph IO interface used for sending the debug and trace informations.
+Selection of the graph IO interface used for sending the debug and trace information.
 Example :

 ```